11ty/11ty-website/src/docs/languages/custom.md

 };
 ```

+Make special note of the `this.config.dir.includes` folder above.
+Declaring your includes folder means that you don’t need to prefix any file paths with the includes folder name (e.g. `_includes/_code.scss` can be consumed with `@use "code"`).

 ## Skipping a template from inside of the `compile` function

 To add support for Sass’ underscore convention (file names that start with an underscore aren’t written to the output directory), just return early in the `compile` function (don’t return a `render` function).